 Our philosophy is that people can accomplish more together than they can separately .
-This in fact is the philosophy that underpins every community and organization.
+This in fact is the philosophy that should underpin every community and organization.
 In addition, we are commited to the principle of stewardship in organizations.
 We believe that those most affected by problems and those most influential in resolving them should take ownership and accountability for doing so.
-Top-down, patriarchical management practices are neither innovative enough nor compelling enough to produce the necessary commitments from stakeholders or employees to achieve effective and lasting results.
+Top-down, patriarchical management practices are neither innovative enough, nor compelling enough, to produce the necessary commitments from stakeholders or employees to achieve effective and lasting results.
 Yet if we can redefine how we are with each other and create more welcoming and authentic conversations together, we can forge new visions of possibility that we can all begin living into.

 See our sample Wish List of projects we would be excited to participate in.

 The core of our work, aims to address the problems of collective action and overcoming the ‘social traps ’ that are created when individuals and organizations work together.
-To accomplish this, we help to foster collaborative capacity among participating utilizing a variety of techniques, tools and mechanisms that contribute to trusted relationships and collective learning.
+To accomplish this, we help to foster collaborative capacity among participants utilizing a variety of techniques, tools and mechanisms that contribute to trusted relationships and collective learning.
 Our goal is to improve the quality of partner conversations drawing from our own knowledge and experience and that of our network partners.

 As a point of departure, we also encourage you to take the Partnership Test below to begin reflecting on the challenges that may be present in your organization or collaboration.

 Our network of associates and partners includes: leading academics; business and community leaders; and senior public service professionals; and technology application developers.

 We have been effective interviewers, program evaluators, case writers and facilitators, engaging clients in the processes of both meaning making and analysis.
 CWA also designs and delivers professional development and learning programs (see Services).

 Our experience covers all four sectors – public, civic, educational and private, including: